-- Rural residential land (zone R5) and all large lot residential zonings should be added to the CSG exclusion. - The 2km buffer should apply to all exclusions, including land mapped as critical industry clusters. - The village exclusion must apply to all of the villages of Goongerry, Broke and Bulga. - The exclusion should be extended to coal mining, which should not be permitted in residential zones, critical industry clusters, and 2km buffer around each. - Resource companies should not be able to nominate to exempt land they own from the critical industry clusters: it will defeat the purpose of the protections to create holes in the maps. - There is no protection for agricultural land under the Gateway process.
+- Rural residential land (zone R5) and all large lot residential zonings should be added to the CSG and other gasfield exploration and production exclusion zones. - The 2km buffer should apply to all exclusions, including land mapped as critical industry clusters. - The 2km buffer should be increase to 10 km buffer as horizontal drilling can go for many kilometers. - The village exclusion must apply to all of the villages, including Goongerry, Broke, Bulga and others of similar size. - The exclusion should be extended to coal mining, which should not be permitted in residential zones, critical industry clusters, and 2km buffer around each. - Resource companies should not be able to nominate to exempt land they own from the critical industry clusters: it will defeat the purpose of the protections to create holes in the maps. - There is no protection for agricultural land under the Gateway process.
 The Regulation must be amended to create a strict exclusion, and must apply to all projects not determined before the creation of the amended regulations. - The new Gateway provisions are contradictory, implying at one point that the Panel will not even have the power to recommend rejection of a mining application. - The process to verify biophysical strategic agricultural land is subject to the discretion of the Director-General of the Department of Planning, who only needs to "have regard to" the verification criteria.
 This is appropriate caution for protection of land, but there should not be any discretion to remove land from the map if it meets the criteria. - The next steps should be the introduction of exclusion zones to protect surface water and groundwater resources from CSG and coal mining. - The CSG exclusion zone should apply to the Gloucester Gas project, which has been approved by the NSW Government, but has not commenced construction, has not received financial approval from its proponent, and is not wanted by the Gloucester community.